-Under his watch, HISD’s dropout rate has decreased to its all-time low (11.8 percent) and its graduation rate has increased to its all-time high (78.5 percent).
-Scholarship dollars offered to HISD seniors have increased from $51 million to $180 million.
-And, the number of students scoring three or higher on Advanced Placement exams increased by 45 percent—from 4,915 to 7,106.
+Terry Grier became the Houston Independent School District’s superintendent of schools after a unanimous vote of the district’s Board of Education in September 2009.
+Under his watch, HISD’s graduation rate (81.7 percent) has increase to its all-time high.
+Scholarship dollars offered to HISD seniors have increased from $51M to $186M.The number of students scoring three or higher on Advanced Placement exams increased by 45 percent; from 4,915 to 7,106.

 Dr. Grier is widely recognized for his leadership in turning around failing schools.
-The district’s Apollo 20 program has received state and national recognition.He is committed to placing an effective teacher in every HISD classroom and an exemplary principal in every school.
-HISD’s teacher and principal evaluation models contain indicators of student success.
+The district’s Apollo 20 program has received state and nation recognition—effectively eliminating the math achievement in Apollo elementary schools and reducing it by one-half in Apollo middle and high schools.He is committed to placing an effective teacher in every HISD classroom and an exemplary principal in every school.
+This district’s teacher and principal evaluation models contain indicators of student success.

-In November 2012, HISD citizens approved a $1.89 billion school construction bond—the largest in the history of Texas—by an amazing 69 percent margin.
-These funds will be used to rebuild 28 of the district’s high schools, making HISD the only major school district in the country with all high-school buildings being rebuilt since 2000.
+In November 2012, HISD citizens approved a $1.89B school construction bond—the largest in the history of Texas--by an amazing 69 percent margin.
+These funds will be used to rebuild 28 of the district’s high schools, making HISD the only major school district in the country with all high school building being re-built since 2000.

 Dr. Grier has received numerous awards in recognition of his accomplished leadership.
-He has received “Outstanding Alumni” awards from East Carolina University, where he received his Bachelor of Science and Masters degrees, and from Vanderbilt University, where he received his Educational Doctorate.
+He has received “Outstanding Alumni” awards from East Carolina University where he received his Bachelor of Science and Masters Degrees and from Vanderbilt University where he received his Educational Doctorate.